freest-lang/freest-lang.github.io/getting started/linear-channels.md

   ...
 ```

 For each branch of the `match` expression, we must handle the corresponding type.
-For example, in the `Negate` branch, channel `c1` has type `?Int;!Int`.
+For example, in the `Negate` branch, channel `c1` has type `?Int ; !Int`.
 After the `match` expression, we are left with `End`, to which we can pipe into a close.
 The full implementation is as follows:
 ```
 mathServer : dualof MathService -> ()
 mathServer c0 =